zhaobin-li/Connect4-AI/README.md

 # Connect Four AI player

-For CS 111, Introduction to Computer Science, with Erik Carlson
+For CS 111, Introduction to Computer Science, with Erik Carlson.
+An AI-powered Connect 4 game implemented in Python, using minimax search with alpha-beta pruning to make optimal moves.

 We made a connect 4 game which utilizes python's built in turtle objects to draw the board and various pieces on the board.
 Additionally, we created an ai which